Learning Center

 5. If an author wants to reveal the BEFORE & AFTER of something, then he must use a problem-solution text structure.

-TIP: The easiest way for students to see the difference in organizational patterns is to show them similar information about the SAME TOPIC presented in different text structures.
+TIP: The easiest way for students to see the difference in organizational patterns is to show them examples of informational text that cover the SAME TOPIC presented in different text structures.

 Once students know of these five different ways to organize nonfiction texts, teach them how to discern which one an author used.
 (NOTE: Shorter texts often use a single text structure.
 Longer, more complex text often includes paragraph blocks or sections that each have its own text structure.)